ahonson/weather/README.md

 `rsync -av vendor/artes/weather/view ./`

-Run this command if you want to execute the unit tests of the module with `make test` from the root of you Anax base.
+Run even these commands if you want to execute the unit tests of the module with `make test` from the root of you Anax base.

+`rsync -av vendor/artes/weather/src ./`

 `rsync -av vendor/artes/weather/test ./`